MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/Providers/FileSystem-Provider/Test-Path-for-FileSystem.md

 ```

 ## Description
- In a file system drive, [Test\-Path](assetId:///2e9df935-45e8-44ba-a66a-2de2dd61f3f5) can tell whether a path is valid, whether all elements of the path exist, or report whether a path leads to a file or a directory.
+ In a file system drive, [Test-Path](..\..\..\Microsoft.PowerShell.Management\Test-Path.md) can tell whether a path is valid, whether all elements of the path exist, or report whether a path leads to a file or a directory.
 It can also tell whether a file was changed before or after a particular date.

- Note: This custom cmdlet help file explains how the [Test\-Path](assetId:///2e9df935-45e8-44ba-a66a-2de2dd61f3f5) cmdlet works in a file system drive.
-For information about the [Test\-Path](assetId:///2e9df935-45e8-44ba-a66a-2de2dd61f3f5) cmdlet in all drives, type "[Get\-Help](assetId:///1f46eeb4-49d7-4bec-bb29-395d9b42f54a)[Test\-Path](assetId:///2e9df935-45e8-44ba-a66a-2de2dd61f3f5) \-Path $null" or see [Test\-Path](assetId:///2e9df935-45e8-44ba-a66a-2de2dd61f3f5) at http:\/\/go.microsoft.com\/fwlink\/?LinkID\=113418.
+ Note: This custom cmdlet help file explains how the [Test-Path](..\..\..\Microsoft.PowerShell.Management\Test-Path.md) cmdlet works in a file system drive.
+For information about the [Test-Path](..\..\..\Microsoft.PowerShell.Management\Test-Path.md) cmdlet in all drives, type "[Get-Help](..\..\Get-Help.md)[Test-Path](..\..\..\Microsoft.PowerShell.Management\Test-Path.md) -Path $null" or see [Test-Path](..\..\..\Microsoft.PowerShell.Management\Test-Path.md) at http://go.microsoft.com/fwlink/?LinkID=113418.

 ## Parameters

-### \-OlderThan \<DateTime\>
+### -OlderThan <DateTime\>
  Returns "True" when the LastWriteTime value of a file is less than the specified date.
 Otherwise, it returns "False".
-Enter a DateTime object, such as one that the [Get\-Date](assetId:///277ba77f-f2be-44d7-8f15-23069faf0a4b) cmdlet returns, or a string that can be converted to a DateTime object, such as "August 10, 2011 2:00 PM".
+Enter a DateTime object, such as one that the [Get-Date](..\..\..\Microsoft.PowerShell.Utility\Get-Date.md) cmdlet returns, or a string that can be converted to a DateTime object, such as "August 10, 2011 2:00 PM".

  OlderThan is a dynamic parameter that works only on file system paths.
 It was introduced in Windows PowerShell 3.0.